biogeojake/GEOL_590/hmk/hmk_04/hmk_04.md

 To make the axes more descriptive than the data frame column headers, we can write the labels using the `xlab()` and `ylab()` functions.

+This is a good representation of the following data because it shows how sample mass was distributed for each sediment layer color type because the geochemical analyses that follow afterwards may be impacted by how large the sample mass was.
+Therefore, it is a preliminary step to determine if accounting for that impact may non-uniformly affect our color categories.